csi21/IBM---Mainframe/README.md

 - Part 3 - Challenge #08: Java and DB2 API, Application Program Interface.
 - Part 3 - Challenge #09: COBOL and DB2 API, Application Program Interface
 - Part 3 - Challenge #10: Locating Invalid Packed Decimal Data
-This challenge was tricky...the goal was to:
+This challenge was tricky...the instructions are as follow:
 > identify every invalid packed decimal record found within 10,000 records ZOS.MTM2018.PUBLIC.PACKED has 10,000 records.
 Each record is a single packed decimal field starting in column 1 with a record length of 11 bytes.
 Several of the packed decimal records in ZOS.MTM2018.PUBLIC.PACKED are invalid.
 Your challenge is to write a report to P3.OUTPUT(#10) identifying every invalid packed decimal record found in ZOS.MTM2018.PUBLIC.PACKED data set.